NyxByt3/nyxbyt3.github.io/_posts/2024-05-05-HTB-Crafty.md

 ![image](https://github.com/c0d3cr4f73r/c0d3cr4f73r.github.io/assets/66146701/a5013fe2-04a9-4294-a7e9-4e607b6e33a7)

-after that select the correct release version and the minecraft account Click on `Enter the game`
+after that select the correct release version and fill the minecraft account name, then procced on `Enter the game`.